opendcs/opendcs/javascript/opendcs-web-ui-react/src/components/data-table/README.md

   `WeakMap` with synthetic ids.
 Don't mutate new-row objects by reference after save — the WeakMap entry is cleaned up on commit, but replacing the object identity would orphan its mode state.
+- **`stateSave` outranks `defaultSort`.** The wrapper enables `stateSave`, so DataTables restores each user's last sort, page and search from `localStorage` (keyed by `tableId` + path, ~2h).
+That's deliberate — a sort the user picked shouldn't be thrown away — but it means a newly added or changed `defaultSort` won't show up for anyone with saved state until it expires.
+Clear site data when verifying one by hand.
 - **`dataTableOptions.layout`.** The wrapper sets `topStart`/`topEnd`/
   `bottomStart`/`bottomEnd` (search, buttons, page-length + info, paging).
 Any region you pass in `dataTableOptions.layout` is merged over the wrapper's